Physical Principles of Ultrasound

 Relationship between Wavelength, Frequency, and Propagation

-Propagation velocity, c, is the product of wavelength and frequency .
+Propagation velocity (c) is the product of wavelength and frequency.
 If the medium is human soft tissue, then the propagation velocity (c) is 1540 m/sec.
 The wavelength can be calculated by dividing 1540 m/sec by the frequency.
 Note that wavelength is inversely proportional to frequency.
 A higher frequency will have a shorter wavelength.

 Penetration

 As the ultrasound beam penetrates a medium, the beam is attenuated or loses energy.
 As a beam penetrates tissue, some of the beam is reflected, refracted or absorbed as heat generation.
 The amount of penetration will determine the depth of the scanning area.
 Penetration is directly related to wavelength.
 Smaller wavelengths are more easily reflected or refracted in the superficial tissues than longer wavelengths.
-As wavelength is increased (or frequency decreased) the ultrasound will penetrate deeper.
-As the wavelength is decreased (or frequency is increased) the ultrasound beam will have a shallower penetration.
-Low frequency ultrasound has superior penetration.

 Resolution and Penetration Relationship